Semen: Quantity

 The volume of semen ejaculate varies but is generally about 1 teaspoonful or less.
 A review of 30 studies concluded that the average was around 3.4 milliliters (mL), with some studies finding amounts as high as 5.0 mL or as low as 2.3 mL.
-In a study with Swedish and Danish men, a prolonged interval between ejaculations caused an increase of the sperm count in the semen but not an increase of its amount.
+In a study with Swedish and Danish men, a prolonged interval between ejaculations caused an increase in the sperm count in the semen but not an increase in the semen volume.

 Storage

 Semen can be stored in diluents such as the Illini Variable Temperature (IVT) diluent, which have been reported to be able to preserve high fertility of semen for over seven days.
 The IVT diluent is composed of several salts, sugars and antibacterial agents and gassed with CO2.

 Semen cryopreservation can be used for far longer storage durations.
 For human sperm, the longest reported successful storage with this method is 21 years.